RobertTTaylor9517/mod4-Shoply-frontend/README.md

 ### Methods Used
 + uses Semantic UI and CSS for webpage styling
-+ React Break for responsiveness
++ Semantic-UI-React for quick component generataion

 ### Technologies
 + Javascript